Trusts and Tax

 Discretionary trusts: This is a type of flexible trust where the beneficiaries do not automatically have the right to receive the assets in the trust.
 In a discretionary trust, the trustees have the power to decide which beneficiaries should receive the money or property in the trust, and when.
 For example, discretionary trusts are sometimes used to hold money to support a vulnerable person.
 The vulnerable person wouldn’t be able to access money held in the trust whenever they wished, but the trustees would have the ability to release money to the vulnerable person as and when they saw fit.

 These types of trust, and the many other types of trust available, all have their own rules about taxation and inheritance tax regimes.
-An experienced solicitor will be able to advise you on any tax implications of setting up and running a trust.
+As experienced, knowledgeable solicitors we will be able to advise you on any tax implications of setting up and running a trust.

 Trust Registration with HMRC